 Split¶

-The Split component enables the division of the content area in two or more distinct sections, with a draggable handlebar between them.
+The split component enables the division of the content area in two or more distinct sections, with a draggable handlebar between them.
 Parts can be resized, collapsed and expanded accordingly.

 Usage¶